-Students interested in applying for a research grant of up to $500 need to apply by November 1, 2013.
+The LSSU Undergraduate Research Committee announces a call for undergraduate student research proposals for the Spring 2017 semester.
+Awards of up to $500 to support senior capstone project/research-based equipment, supplies, and travel will be granted on a competitive basis.
 Students should consult with their faculty mentor and read the application guidelines.
-An online application is the final step.
-Contact one of the URC members if you have questions.
+Submitting an application is the final step.
+Contact one of the URC members if you have questions

 Undergraduate research is an integral part of the student experience at Lake Superior State University.
 In fact, the University mission and vision statement emphasizes LSSU's role in helping students develop their full potential, as well as contributing to the growth, dissemination and application of knowledge.

 The Undergraduate Research Committe (URC) is charged with promoting and recognizing the student research efforts that occur across campus, as well as encouraging new efforts.
-The committee consists of faculty members from various academic disciplines and is chaired by Dr. Barb Keller, the Dean of the College of Natural, Mathematical and Health Sciences.
+The committee consists of faculty members from various academic disciplines and is chaired by Jillena Rose, Administrative Head of the College of Arts and Sciences.

 One of the main roles of the URC is to oversee the Undergraduate Research Fund, a program sponsored by the LSSU Foundation that awards grants of up to $500 to students to support research-based equipment, supplies, and travel.